During this “Ecuador Hummingbirds & More Photo Tour ~ 2020” we’ll focus on the winged wildlife of this amazingly biodiverse little nation.

 Our lodge is located at approximately 5,700 feet.

 You’ll want to fly into the airport in Quito, Mariscal Sucre International Airport (Spanish: Aeropuerto Internacional Mariscal Sucre).
 The airport code is UIO.

 Please plan to arrive in Quito by 3:00 pm February 22, 2020 if possible.
 We’ll begin the tour with a Welcome Dinner that evening at 6:00 pm.
 We’ll have a very early start the next morning.

 U.S. & Canadian citizens do not need to procure a visa before arriving to Ecuador.
-Once you enter the country, you’ll automatically get a stamp in your passport that serves as a tourist visa (good for 90 days).
+Once you enter the country, you’ll automatically get a stamp in your passport that serves as your tourist visa (good for 90 days).